 - Be clear.
 The clearer you are about what your comment or suggestion is referring to, the easier it will be for authors and readers to understand it.

 - Be concise.
 You can be as thorough as you have time to be, but keeping your feedback concise increases the chances authors and other readers will read through it and take action as a result of it.

 Giving feedback is hard.
 Doing so constructively can be even more challenging.
 But what does "constructive" mean in the context of PREreview?
 Does it mean that you can only express positive comments related to a study?
 No.

-With constructive feedback we refer to feedback that can be used by the authors to improve their manuscript.
+With constructive feedback, we refer to feedback that can be used by the authors to improve their manuscript.
 That includes providing negative feedback on the use of a statistical test for example, or on the interpretability of a particular bar plot.
-However, that same negative feedback has to be provided using respectful language and in a way to allow the authors to fix the problem.
+However, that same negative feedback has to be provided using respectful language and in a way that allows the authors to fix the problem.

 For example, if you believe a statistical test was used incorrectly, you may say:

 "Statistical test [test1 name] should be used only if the data is distributed normally.
 The data presented in this preprint appear to be highly skewed to the left, and for that, I would suggest the use of [test2 name] test, a non-parametric version of [test name1] which makes no assumption on the parameters of the distribution of the data.
 If the authors' choice of [test1 name] is motivated by a particular strategy or other non-obvious analytical constraints, I recommend the authors explicitly mention that in the Methods section justifying their choice accordingly."

 This is constructive!